jundalisay/spblist/content/en/social/economics/principles/part-2/chapter-01.md

-## The Resulting Concepts from the Third Law
+## The Resulting Concepts from the Second Law

-The resulting concepts from the Third Law of Value are:
+The resulting concepts from the Second Law of Value are:

 - The invisible hand of dharma
 - The Force of Capital